visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 .. literalinclude:: data_examples/structuredgrid.vtk

 It defines a structured mesh that is the same as the structured point example except that the mesh points are no longer regular.
-This defines a structure mesh consiting of 12 points and 2 cells.
+This defines a structured mesh consiting of 12 points and 2 cells.
 For the cells, it defines a single scalar variable named `density`.
 For the points, it defines 2 scalar variables named `u` and `v`, a vector variable named `velocity`, and a tensor variable named `stress`.